robmoss/git-is-my-lab-book/src/references.md

 ## Using Git and other software tools

+- NDP Software have created [an interactive Git cheat-sheet](https://ndpsoftware.com/git-cheatsheet.html) that shows how git commands interact with the local and upstream repositories, and provides brief documentation for many common examples.

 - The Pro Git book is [available online](https://git-scm.com/book).
   It starts with an overview of Git basics and then covers every aspect of Git in great detail.